ColdPie1/image-uploader/README.txt

 Installation:
 -Requires PHP 8 or later.
--Edit upload.php and fix up the couple of TODO entries.
-You will need to add your URL and implement an authentication algorithm (like, a simple password string check or something, this isn't Fort Knox).
+-Edit user.php and resolve the couple of TODO entries.
+You will need to add your URL and implement an authentication algorithm.
+(Like a simple password string check or something.
+This isn't Fort Knox.)
--Then just drop the files in this repo on your host (upload.php and pel/ dir).
+-Then just drop the files in this repo on your host (upload.php, user.php, and the pel/ dir).
 -You may need to configure your PHP installation.
 For example I have: file_uploads = True max_input_time = 60